A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Tensor CUR approximation for tensor triplets based on the t-product

-The procedure of the computation of the GTCUR for tensor triples is summarized in Algorithm \ref{ALG:RtCUR}.
-Lines 6-8 can be efficiently computed in the Fourier domain and similar algorithms like Algorithm \ref{ALG:DEIM_genten} can be developed for this computation.
-The t-RSVD of the tensor triplets $(\cX,\cY,\cZ)$ provides the common tensor factors $\cL,\,\cW$ and extra tensor factors $\cU$ and $\cV$.
-These bases can be used to sample lateral and horizontal slices of the tensor triplets $(\cX,\cY,\cZ)$.
-Since we have the common tensor factors $\cL$ and $\cW$, the indices, which are used to sample the horizontal slices of the data tensors $\cX$ and $\cZ$ are the same, while the indices for the selection of lateral slices of the data tensors $\cX$ and $\cY$ are identical.
-Nevertheless, the tensor bases $\cU,\,\cV$ are used to sample lateral slice indices of the tensor $\cY$ and horizontal slice indices of the tensor $\cZ$.
-The visualization of this approach is described in Figure \ref{fig:CPj}.
-So, the idea is to compute the t-RSVD of the tensor triplets $(\cX,\cY,\cZ)$ and to find the corresponding tensor factors $\cU,\,\cV,\,\cZ,\,\cW$ and use them to find the indices for selecting horizontal and lateral slices using the TDEIM algorithm.
-We should remark that the computation of the t-RSVD is demanding for the case of large-scale data tensors and the fast randomized GSVD algorithm proposed in \cite{wei2021randomized} can be used for the computation of the double GSVD, which are required to compute the t-RSVD of the tensor triplets.
-The connection between the GTCUR for tensor triplets with the GTCUR for tensor pairs and the TCUR is described in the next theorem. \begin{thm} Let $\cX\in\mathbb{R}^{I_1\times I_2\times I_3}$, $\cY\in\mathbb{R}^{I_1\times I_4\times I_3}$, and $\cZ\in\mathbb{R}^{I_5\times I_2\times I_3}$ be given, then
+The computational process for the GTCUR approximation of tensor triples is outlined in Algorithm \ref{ALG:RtCUR}.
+Lines 6-8 can be efficiently executed in the Fourier domain, and similar algorithms, akin to Algorithm \ref{ALG:DEIM_genten}, can be devised for this computation.
+The t-RSVD of the tensor triples $(\cX,\cY,\cZ)$ yields the common tensor factors $\cL,\,\cW$, along with additional tensor factors $\cU$ and $\cV$.
+These bases facilitate the sampling of lateral and horizontal slices from the tensor triples$(\cX,\cY,\cZ)$.
+Since the common tensor factors $\cL$ and $\cW$ are available, the indices used to sample the lateral slices of the data tensors $\cX$ and $\cZ$ are the same, while the indices for selecting horizontal slices of tensors $\cX$ and $\cY$ are also identical.
+However, the tensor bases $\cU$ and $\cV$ are utilized to sample the lateral slice indices of the tensor $\cY$ and the horizontal slice indices of the tensor $\cZ$, respectively.
+This approach is visually represented in Figure \ref{fig:CPj}.
+Essentially, the goal is to compute the t-RSVD of the tensor triples$(\cX,\cY,\cZ)$ to identify the corresponding tensor factors $\cU,\,\cV,\,\cZ,$ and $\cW$, which are then employed to determine the indices for selecting horizontal and lateral slices using the TDEIM algorithm.
+It is important to note that computing the t-RSVD can be resource-intensive for large-scale data tensors; therefore, the fast randomized GSVD algorithm proposed in \cite{ahmadi2025randomized} can be utilized to perform the double GSVD necessary for calculating the t-RSVD of the tensor triples.
+The relationship between the GTCUR approximation for tensor triples and its counterparts for tensor pairs and TCUR approximations is discussed in the following theorem.